Newport Beach Epidural Steroid Injections

 No, but they are long-lasting.
-When the slight initial swelling and inflammation subsides after your injection treatment, you should start noticing an improvement in your pain.
+When the slight initial swelling and inflammation subside after your injection treatment, you should start noticing an improvement in your pain.
 Tingling and numbing sensations caused by compressed nerves should also improve.

 Dr. Z likes to see patients back in the office for a follow-up appointment about two to six weeks after their epidural steroid injection.
-That allows him determine how well you’re responding to the treatment and whether or not you may need another injection.
+That allows him to determine how well you’re responding to the treatment and whether or not you may need another injection.

 If you continue having symptoms, you can safely have the treatment repeated after a specified period, as determined by Dr. Z. Usually, you shouldn’t have more than three to four injections during a one-year span.

 What Should I Expect During My Epidural Steroid Injection Treatment?